FAQ

 Our ships have a very well stocked bar with a selection of soft drinks, wines and beers included within your cruise fare.
 A selection of premium beers, wine and spirits are available at an additional cost.

-What are the cabins like?
+What are the staterooms like?

-Our cabins range from 19 sqm (Oceanview cabins) to 49 sqm (Premium Suite).
-The stylish and contemporary Scandi-design decor is on a par with the best of the world’s boutique hotels.
-Softwood fittings, earthy tones and textures and thoughtful lighting make the rooms a place of retreat, rather than just somewhere to sleep.
-All have wardrobes, a desk, comfy seating areas and personal safes and mini-bars.
-There will be USB ports for charging devices.
+The stylish and contemporary Scandi-design decor is on par with the best of the world’s boutique hotels.
+Softwood fittings, earthy tones and textures, and thoughtful lighting, including a cozy electric fireplace, make the rooms a welcoming retreat.
+All have wardrobes, a desk, and comfy seating areas, and our luxurious ensuite bathrooms feature large sinks, glass-enclosed rain showers, and plenty of storage space.

 Will I have a balcony?